 I’m a freelance Japanese-English translator living in Austin Texas, in the soon-to-be-too-hip-for-it’s own good Cherrywood neighborhood.
-I used to live on the world-famous Street of Lights (the desire to actually own my own home necessitated a moved back in 1997).
+I used to live on the world-famous Street of Lights.

 I translate in a number of fields: semiconductor fabrication, computing, marketing, and general business writing (kaisha annai, annual reports, etc).
 I also like taking on jobs in obscure fields.
 I’ve been in the business since 1989.